Photos of the Childhood Possessions People Can't Throw Away

 What is the object?

-Kate: A rusty old horseshoe worn by “Birdie”, a 12 hands grey.
+Kate: A rusty old horseshoe worn by “Birdie,” a 12 hands gray.
 She was called Birdie because when she jumped, she flew through the air.

 How did you get hold of it?